- About Us

 Transfers of personal information

-A business that supports our services and products may be located outside of the countries in which we operate or the Economic Area (EEA).
+A business that supports our services and products may be located outside of the countries in which we operate or the European Economic Area (EEA).
 This may mean your personal information is held and processed outside of the areas in which we operate or the EEA.
 Please see the GDPR Addendum for further information about personal data transfers from the EEA.

 Protecting your personal information

 We will take reasonable steps to keep your personal information safe from loss, unauthorised activity, or other misuse.
 We implement appropriate technical and organisational measures to ensure a level of security appropriate to risks inherent in processing personal information.